 - CPI fell to its lowest level in two years

 - Retail Sales up more than forecast

-To me, the big market drivers for the Pound for the short-term (besides over all risk sentiment) will be falling inflation, which lends to a higher probability we’ll see more QE from the MPC.
+To me, the big market drivers for the Pound for the short-term (besides overall risk sentiment) will be falling inflation, which leads to a higher probability we’ll see more QE from the MPC.
 Other traders out there could be thinking the same thing, which means we may see additional quantitative easing priced in for a bit.

 Short half position GBP/USD at 1.5650, stop at 1.5785, profit target at 1.5450